-SEATTLE, WA, April 21, 2021 - The first Saturday in May (May 1, 2021) is Wildfire Community Preparedness Day, and it's a day that brings neighborhoods and entire communities together to clear brush and make landscaping changes to homes and businesses that help reduce wildfire risk.
+PORTLAND, OR, April 21, 2021 - The first Saturday in May (May 1, 2021) is Wildfire

+Community Preparedness Day - a day that brings neighborhoods and entire communities together to clear brush and make landscaping changes to homes and businesses that help reduce wildfire risk.

-This year, dry and warm weather contributed to 91 wildfires around the state in a single week - including some that caused home evacuation notices in King County, serving to remind Washingtonians that the threat of wildfire is real - and growing - across the state.
+This year, the event comes as dry, warm weather and early-season wildfires near Oregon City and in Klamath County are reminding Oregonians that the threat of wildfire is real - and growing - across the state.